2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 Note: As mentioned above, the tutorial was created on a computer using the "Telegram+" APK.
 However, it is now very easy to create a Telegram supergroup on a phone.

 To do this, create a Telegram group; then, in its settings, click on the "Topics" button to add some.
-Once the change is validated, a list of topics will appear, and you can edit it as you wish.
+Once the change is validated, a list of topics will appear, allowing you to edit it as needed.

 You no longer need to download "Telegram+" to perform these operations, unless you want to delve into the privacy settings of your supergroup.